 So, let's define our Cartesian coordinate system.
 Origin will be the center of the Earth.
 The x-axis will point to zero meridian intersection with the equator plane.
 The y-axis will point to 90 degrees west meridian intersection with equator plane z-axis will point to the North.

 Cartesian coordinates can be obtained from spherical coordinates using the following relations:

-We're almost done, but we still need to take into account couple of factors, which arise due to the fact that in the geodesy the Earth is approximated with oblate spheroid or ellipsoid of revolution.
+We're almost done, but we still need to consider a couple of factors, which arise because, in geodesy, the Earth is approximated with oblate spheroid or ellipsoid of revolution.
 So, when we talk about coordinates, we talk about coordinates on the surface of reference ellipsoid used in the geodetic datum, in this case, WGS 84 (hence, the distance is also measured between two points of reference ellipsoid).
 The factors are:

 Since the Earth is flattened at the poles and bulges at the equator, the Earth radius is not constant and depends on the latitude of the point.
-Thus we need to compute it for both points and this can be done with the help of this calculator.
+Thus, we need to compute it for both points, which can be done with this calculator.

-- WGS 84 latitude of a point is geodetic latitude, which is determined by the angle between the equatorial plane and normal to the ellipsoid, as opposed to geocentric latitude, which is determined by the angle between the equatorial plane and line joining the point to the centre of the ellipsoid.
-Since the origin of our cartesian system is the center of the Earth, we need to convert geodetic latitude to geocentric latitude for both points.
+WGS 84 latitude of a point is geodetic latitude, determined by the angle between the equatorial plane and normal to the ellipsoid instead of geocentric latitude, which is determined by the angle between the equatorial plane and line joining the point to the center of the ellipsoid.
+Since our cartesian system's origin is the center of the Earth, we need to convert geodetic latitude to geocentric latitude for both points.

 We account for those using these formulas:

 where is geocentric latitude, is geodetic latitude, - semi-major axis of the ellipsoid, - semi-minor axis of the ellipsoid.

 To summarize, to calculate the distance, we should do the following:

 - Calculate geocentric latitude at each point